OpenDataology/website/content/en/docs/about/style-guide.md

 For example:

-- `export KUBEFLOW_USERNAME=<your username>`
+- `export OpenDataology_USERNAME=<your username>`
 - `--email <your email address>`

 ## Style your images

-The Kubeflow docs recognise Bootstrap classes to style images and other content.
+The OpenDataology docs recognise Bootstrap classes to style images and other content.

 The following code snippet shows the typical styling that makes an image show up nicely on the page: